chevereto/v3-docs/setup/install.md

 # Install

-This refers to the provisioning alternatives for getting a Chevereto installation in your own server.
+This refers to the provisioning alternatives for getting Chevereto installed in your server.
 It takes from granted that your server meets all the [system requirements](./requirements.md).

+> If you are installing on a VPS check our [Root install (LEMP)](./root-install.md) guide.

 If you are new into self-hosting you should check the [guides](../contributed.md#guides) created by other users of the software.

-> If you are installing on a VPS check our [Root install (LEMP)](./root-install.md) guide.

 ## Procedures